-That claim uses true numbers – but is based on cherry picking by including only Federal dollars.
+That claim uses true numbers – but is based on cherry picking only Federal dollars.

 A related meme is that today’s Social Security benefits are paid entirely by today’s workers, implying that today’s workers are getting screwed.